fredrsar/WebTech/README.md

 Project Structure
 Grade: 16/20
-Comments: We respected the overall instructions and the frameworks structur.
+Comments: We respected the overall instructions and the frameworks structure.

 Final note: Fredrik had some trouble with his GitHub, so he programmed through Aymeric and Nicolas screen and sent them code, but this doesn´t show in the commit history for this reason.